SMC Treatment Successes

 Data from studies in five countries also revealed that there was an 89% reduction in the incidence of malaria in children four weeks after they received SMC and a 62% reduction in the incidence of malaria five to six weeks after they received SMC, in comparison to children who had not received SMC or whose last dose was more than six weeks earlier, respectively.3

-In addition to reaching the remaining 8.3 million children, countries could also expand SMC beyond what is currently being implemented by:
+Countries could also expand SMC beyond what is currently being implemented by:

 expanding the coverage to further areas within the Sahel (geographical extension); and outside the Sahel;